 - 1. These are highly competitive awards.
 Each proposal will be judged on the potential for the student to undertake a collaborative research project, the scientific merit of the project, its feasibility, the clarity of presentation, and the nature of student learning. - 2.
 Projects will also be judged on the potential and nature of the continued research which is to take place in the academic year after the summer program. - 3.
 Preference will be given to students pursuing projects in STEM disciplines and engaged in laboratory or field-based research activities.
 The Schupf Scholars Program will give special attention to female students whose interests and/or research are in the sciences with low female representation (e.g., chemistry, mathematics, computer science, geosciences, or physics) or students who are doing interdisciplinary science research involving the physical sciences and mathematics or computer science. - 4.
 Because of the expectation of continued research in the academic year following the summer program, only proposals from faculty who will return to the College for the following academic year will be considered. - 5.
-This program is available to only those teams that apply to the FDC. - 6.
+Students who have graduated prior to the start date of the summer research collaborative grant period not be considered. - 6.
+This program is available to only those teams that apply to the FDC. - 7.
 Projects will be selected by the Associate Dean of the Faculty following recommendation by the FDC.